 This unprecedented time is going to be hard for many of us.
 We've compiled a list of resources that may provide some support.
 As always, we are here for you.
 Please don't hesistate to contact us if you feel that you or your child need some support - we can signpost you in the right direction.
 The school building may be closed to everyone except key workers' children, but we're still here for you.
 Stay safe.

-Resources to support children:
+Resources to support children and parents:

 This E-Book, 'Everybody Worries' by John Bergerman, is a picture book for children who are worried about Coronavirus.
 CLICK HERE TO VIEW.